 Not so however with all emails.
-The SwiftERM SaaS deliver email offers the distinction of being based on a history of each individual consumer’s own private browsing and buying habits, thereby softening the hitherto clinical lines between the two camps.
-She continues, simply put, this means that the buyer is more likely to be closer to the top of the purchase funnel with email, rather than, as with search or the website, closer to the bottom.
+The SwiftERM exclusively deliver customer-centric, personal emails to each consumer, based on their own unique buying history and browsing impressions.
+Thereby softening the hitherto distinct difference between the two camps.
+Simply put, this means that the buyer is more likely to be closer to the top of the purchase funnel with email, rather than, as with search or the website, closer to the bottom.
 It all has to do with intent.
 So why is this important to keep in mind when crafting a call-to-action for email?

 Once we’ve succeeded in converting them to click, they’ve now been taken to your website, ecommerce site or landing page, where your aim is to convert them to the final objective: download/buy/register.
 Their interest has been spiked, and they are further down the purchase funnel.